MkItReignn/The-Hunt/README.md

 - The game starts at a score of 366 points, and for each round that pass the score diminishes
 - The hunters need to kill Dracula before the score reaches 0

-# The Data

-The game engine passes the game history to the View's ADT which process it, build a game state, and then makes part of the game state available to the AIs (i.e. gives a 'view' of the game to the AI).

 ## The Map

 ![map](images/map2.png)